1000minds supports research into the measurement and valuation of health-related quality of life.

 A value set consists of HRQoL index values for all health states representable by the particular descriptive system used – e.g. 3125 values for the EQ-5D-5L’s 3125 states (as referred to above).
 Health state values are anchored at one for full health and zero for dead, with negative values for states considered to be worse than dead.

-A specialised 1000minds tool is available for creating both personal and social value sets – i.e. for each individual participant and also a population overall – for any of the health descriptive systems above.
+A specialized 1000minds tool is available for creating both personal and social value sets – i.e. for each individual participant and also a population overall – for any of the health descriptive systems above.

 Potentially 1000s of people can be surveyed to obtain a representative sample of a country’s population.
-Compared to other approaches, the 1000minds tool significantly reduces the cost and time involved in creating and analyzing value sets.
+Compared to other approaches, the 1000minds tool significantly reduces the cost and time involved in creating and analysing value sets.

 The tool could also support CUA and PROMs at the individual patient level, incorporating the patient’s preferences into treatment decisions in ‘real time’.
 For example, the tool could be available on computer tablets in doctor waiting rooms or as a mobile app for patients to quickly create their own personal value sets.